SuPaRuC/MeteoCity/README.md

 # MeteoCity Project

-### It's a work in progress project.
-You can find all the changes & what I'm working on in develop/feature branches. 🚀
+#### It's a work in progress project.<br>You can find all the changes & what I'm working on in develop/feature branches. 🚀

 Luca Parenti